 Amid all this, Johnson did help produce masterworks.
 The Seagram Building in New York (1958) is perhaps the single most influential skyscraper in the country, a testament for contemporary materials being used for contemporary ends, making 38 stories of bronze, steel and glass soar.
 And, naturally, there’s the Glass House.
 Upon first sight, it can feel like a crystalline, beautiful truth, modernism in one of its purest forms.

-Ironically, and all too quickly, Johnson’s grandstanding style was cheaply copied everywhere for almost anything: hospitals, banks, college administrations, apartment towers, department stores.
+Ironically, and all too quickly, Johnson’s grandstanding, ‘glass box’ style was cheaply copied everywhere for almost anything: hospitals, banks, college administrations, apartment towers, department stores.
 It is still the bottom-line-minded urban world we live in today: glass curtains on tall steel frames everywhere.

 Once upon a more dogmatic time, Johnson deemed the Chrysler Building’s streamlined detailing to be kitsch.
 Now, such retro embellishment was what he sold.
 Even as post-modernism was becoming what Lamster calls the most reviled style of the 20th century, Johnson completed his apotheosis.
 His famous Chippendale-roofed AT&T building put him on the cover of ‘Time’ in 1979.
 That same year, he was the first winner of the Pritzker Prize.
 He’d become “the most prominent skyscraper architect in the world.”

 As Lamster shows, his crucial step was becoming – of all things – a museum curator.
-In the early ’30s, Johnson was still in college, but he was already zipping through political, intellectual and architectural wardrobes, trying on whatever he found appealing.
+In the early ’30s, Johnson was still in college, but he was already zipping through political, intellectual and architectural wardrobes, trying on whatever he found chic.
 He became part of an arts-centric Harvard circle that included Alfred Barr, who’d become the first director of the fledgling, Rockefeller-backed Museum of Modern Art.
 At MoMA, the post of curator – part academic researcher, part interior decorator – played to Johnson’s strengths and desires.
 He didn’t hesitate to use his money to gain influence.
-He loved to decide who was in and who was out – to be the tastemaker.
+He loved to decide who was in and who was out – to be the tastemaker, to be the Pope.
 He also liked to be modern, to be ahead of everyone else but with flair, not intellectual rigor.

 And he loved putting on a show.
 He wanted to grab people’s attention and shape what they should think.
 All this made for a genius curator.
 Johnson put together several of the most influential shows of the 20th century, including “Machine Art” (1934) and the first survey of Mies’ work (1947).
 ‘The New York Times’ declared Johnson an “exhibition maestro” – for what was only his third professional effort.